trongtuyen96/k6-performance-test/README.md

 	import { htmlReport } from "https://raw.githubusercontent.com/benc-uk/k6-reporter/main/dist/bundle.js";
 ```

-- Then add this function to the test file, which is implicitly called by k6 at the end of every test.
+- Then add this function to the test file, which is implicitly called by k6 at the end of every test

 ```bash
 	export function handleSummary(data) {